gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 Some of the variation seen in seasonal data may be due to simple calendar effects.
 In such cases, it is usually much easier to remove the variation before fitting a forecasting model.
 The ```monthdays( )``` function will compute the number of days in each month or quarter.
+#### Population adjustments
+Any data that are affected by population changes can be adjusted to give per-capita data.
+That is, consider the data per person (or per thousand people, or per million people) rather than the total.
+For most data that are affected by population changes, it is best to use per-capita data rather than the totals.